 If you’re wondering about the difference between Brights and Flats, they’ll both work about the same; I just go with the Flats because I like having more brush length to load paint onto.

 And I honestly don’t have any use for the Fan, Mop, Round, or Angle brushes.

-When it comes to synthetic versus natural, oil painting requires natural hogs hair brushes.
+When it comes to synthetic versus natural, oil painting requiresnatural hair bristle brushes.
 Synthetic fibers are great for watercolor or inking, and can be used with acrylics occasionally, but they just aren’t tough enough to handle oil paint.

 The average arts and crafts store might not have the best brushes (or paints for that matter) if you’re planning on using oils.
-Go to an established painting supply store or order online from places like Dick Blick or Utrecht.
+Go to an established painting supply store or order online from a place like Blick Art Materials.

 If you’re buying in person, run your thumb length-wise across the tip of each brush’s bristles to check it out.
 The hairs should be stiff and really snap back into place once you’ve finished.
 If they don’t, make sure it’s not made with synthetic fibers or just go look for a more expensive (but better) brand.